Girl Names Lists · Names from the Arts and Pop Culture

 Literary Names for Girls

 Literary names for girls are derived from female characters in books from all genres and periods.
-Girl names from children's books are particular popular today, including Alice (in Wonderland) and Eloise (at the Plaza).
+Girl names from children's books are particularly popular today, including Alice (in Wonderland) and Eloise (at the Plaza).
 Literary girl names from classic books such as Scarlett and Scout are fashionable.

 Along with Eloise and Scarlett, other literary girl names in the US Top 300 include Daisy, Harper, Juliet, Maisie, Harriet, Bella, Arya, and Evangeline.
 Distinctive female character names with strong ties to their characters include Cosette, Snow Flower, Hermione, and Lolita.